Holmeswww/holmeswww-old.github.io/_pages/cv.md

 <!-- Education
 ====== -->
-* B.S. in Computer Science, Carnegie Mellon University, 2020 (expected)
+* B.S. in Computer Science with Minor in Machine Learning, CMU, 2020 (expected)

 Research experience
 ======